 bio-monitoring, which measures body toxins.

-"It's time we should look at the pollutants we put in our bodies," she says.
+"It's time we should look at the pollutants we put in our bodies,"

 Summing it up

 "Synergistic toxicity" is how Schneider sums up typical contact

 with common chemicals.
 "One plus one plus one may add up to 300,